 Advanced Blush, Contour, and Highlight Techniques

-Once you’ve mastered the basics, you can experiment with more advanced techniques to truly elevate your look.
+Once you’ve mastered the basics, you can experiment with more advanced techniques to truly improve your look.

 Draping with Blush